 As authorized by PREB, PREPA also proposes an Alternative Unbundling Tariff.
-Under the proposed structure, and until additional costs related to Ancillary Services and Congestion can be captured in separate charges, these costs roll into the FCA, PPCA and the
+Under the proposed structure, and until additional costs related to Ancillary Services and Congestion can be captured in separate charges, these costs roll into the FCA, PPCA and the prior period adjustments.
+To better accommodate these potential challenges, PREPA is proposing an Alternative Unbundling Tariff.
+This Alternative Tariff is also consistent with the Unbundling Framework proposed above with a few distinct differences from the recommendations from the Unbundling Report.
+This alternative proposal is consistent with the Default proposal as it includes the calculation of a supply credit and currently uses the same values.
+However, there are few additional aspects of the Alternative Tariff:

 - Remove the current FCA factor Rider and create a new Fuel Cost (FC) Rider that is based on the costs currently included in the FCA less prior year adjustments.
 Like the FCA factor, the FC Rider is computed as these costs divided by kWh delivered.
 Table 2-5 shows the Fuel Charge Rider "Tariff Sheet" inputs. - Remove the current PPCA factor rider and create a new Purchase Power Cost (PPC) Rider that is based on the costs currently included in the PPCA less prior year adjustments.
 Like the PPCA factor, the PPC Rider is computed as these costs divided by kWh delivered.
-Table 2-6. shows the Purchase Power Charge Rider "Tariff Sheet" inputs. - 3.
-Addition of an Energy Cost True-up (ECT) Rider is a prior period adjustment rider that equals the difference between actual revenues collected from the FC rider and the PPC rider and actual costs allocated that tie to the FC and PPC riders.
+Table 2-6. shows the Purchase Power Charge Rider "Tariff Sheet" inputs. - Addition of an Energy Cost True-up (ECT) Rider is a prior period adjustment rider that equals the difference between actual revenues collected from the FC rider and the PPC rider and actual costs allocated that tie to the FC and PPC riders.
 This rider applies to all load regardless of supplier.
 Table 2-7 shows the ECT Rider "Tariff Sheet" inputs.